Lotame/DataStream_Cookbook/README.md

 4. Be entertained by our charming data science team

 #### How do I start?
+First make sure you have Python installed on your local machine.
+It will be assumed you are already familiar with how to run Python scripts and how your commandline is set up.
+Before you start running any of the examples you find here go to the lib folder in the repo and [follow the instructions](https://github.com/Lotame/DataStream_Cookbook/tree/master/Recipes/lib) to add your Lotame credentials to the lotame.properties file and put that file in the root of your home directory, ~/.
 Click into the recipes listed in the master branch.
 The readme files will tell you everything you need to know to start working with our prospect facing files.
 These are 1% versions of the full files.